 Reduces Pain in the Incision Site

 Post-operative discomfort is common following blepharoplasty, especially around the incision areas.
 Light fingertip massage, once the site has sufficiently healed, may help soothe tension and decrease localized pain.
-The gentle pressure can relax tight tissue and promote endorphin release, creating a mild analgesic effect that supports overall comfort during recovery.
+The gentle pressure can relax tight tissue and promote endorphin release, creating a mild analgesic effect that supports overall comfort during the healing process.

 Potentially Helps Smooth Out Scars